MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 ### Collect VAT set to One-Stop Shop registration
-All prices includes tax is enabled.
-Price in item card is set to 1200.
+In example below the All prices includes tax toggle is enabled.
+Price in Product card is set to 1200.

 ||Domestic sales|Foreign country with local tax rate 25|
 |------------------------|--------|--------|